MOINENGG/AIS2025Intern_MOIN_MANKAR/README.md

 DAY 4

 -created an ordered and unordered list
--created a responsive layout page
+-created a responsive layout page with adjustable layout for different devices -created a simple webpage layout using Css flexbox

+DAY 5

+-created a website